shaikshaz/shazia-Global-Content-Delivery-with-Amazon-CloudFront/README.md

 Step 1: Create an Amazon S3 Bucket for Static Content
 1. Go to the Amazon S3 Console.
 2. Create a new S3 bucket to host your static website content.
-3. Upload your static content (HTML)to the S3 bucket which is uploaden in index.html fomrat
+3. Upload your static content (HTML)to the S3 bucket which is upload in index.html format

 Give the policy under permission
 4.	{